kinefz00/Scrumone_Else_Broke_It/README.md

 ## Use Case

-1. User is able to see Lectures
+1. User is able to see Products
-2. User can click on details and see students (only logged in once)
+2. User can click on details and see students (only logged in once) note yet done
-3. User Can login
+3. User Can login not yet done
-4. User Can logout
+4. User Can logout not yet done

 Username and passwords are generated in an in memory database.
 In data.sql the values are shown.